NCAR/esds/posts/dask-summit-takeaway.md

   - It can tough to pin down specific parts of code which is causing workers to die
 - We should get more science workflows in the cloud
   - Ensure these workflows are documented, especially in relation to dask
+  - Document cases of Dask workers being killed and how to go about solving these issues
+    - "Dask worker serial killers"
 - Minimum reproducible examples don't always work - instead, curate domain-specific examples
 - STAC (spatio-temporal asset catalog) can be helpful when working with satellite imagery, making it easy to search for specific datasets
   - Similar to intake, able to search spatially as well
+  - Recent development of [StackStac](https://stackstac.readthedocs.io/en/latest/) allows for fast loading of STAC catalogs

 ### [Pangeo Session Talk Links](https://summit.dask.org/schedule/presentation/1/pangeo/)